First-Year Learning Communities

 Learning communities are a fast track to academic success, bringing students together for shared curriculum and extracurricular activities.
 Studies show that they help students earn better grades, make friends faster, and graduate at higher rates.

-ENGL 202 Engaging English
+ENGL 202 Engaging English (3 credits)

 The study of English fosters adaptive thinking and creativity, curiosity about other times and places, and the ability to imagine alternatives to the status quo—basically, the skills necessary to navigate a complex world.

 New English majors, of course, but also Exploratory Studies students or anyone interested in practicing oundational liberal arts skills.

 English 202 fulfills the “Human Cultures – Humanities” University Core category, as well as the gateway requirement for the English major.